oss-workshop/grace-hopper-example/docs/index.md

     - Review owned issues, maybe reassign or disown.
     - Review open PRs, so we agree that it should be done or do not forget about them.

-### Testing
+### Test Framework
 - Create robust unit/e2e tests
-    - Will improve quality of contributions
+    - Avoid bugs
-    - Ensure that other users' changes meet necessary standards
+    - Ensure that contributors' changes meet standards (pass your existing test framework)

-### Contribution
-- Require certain % code coverage from contributors
-- Must provide unit/e2e tests